bvcms/bvcmsapi/source/PythonScripts/PacketPickup/form.rst

 Below is the form used for the FPUPacketPickup sample project.
 This was built with `bootsnipp form builder <http://bootsnipp.com/forms>`_.
-An explanation of important thing to pay attention to follow the form:
+Following the form is an explanation of important items to note.

 .. note::
         This file should be located under